 Q: What Is a Proxy Certificate?¶

 A proxy certificate is a short-lived certificate, which may be employed by UNICORE and the Globus services.
 The proxy certificate consists of a new user certificate and a newly generated proxy private key.
 This proxy typically has a rather short lifetime (normally 12 hours) and often only allows a limited delegation of rights.
 Its default location, for Unix/Linux, is /tmp/x509_u_uid_ but can be set via the $X509_USER_PROXY environment variable.

 Q: What Is the MyProxy Service?¶

-The MyProxy Service, can be employed by gsissh-term and Globus tools, and is an online repository that allows users to store long lived proxy certificates remotely, which can then be retrieved for use at a later date.
+The MyProxy Service, can be employed by gsissh-term and Globus tools, and is an online repository that allows users to store long-lived proxy certificates remotely, which can then be retrieved for later use.
 Each proxy is protected by a password provided by the user at the time of storage.
-This is beneficial to Globus users as they do not have to carry their private keys and certificates when travelling; nor do users have to install private keys and certificates on possibly insecure computers.
+This is beneficial to Globus users, as they do not have to carry their private keys and certificates when travelling; nor do users have to install private keys and certificates on possibly insecure computers.

 Q: Someone May Have Copied or Had Access to the Private Key of My Certificate Either in a Separate File or in the Browser.
 What Should I Do?¶

 Please ask the CA that issued your certificate to revoke this certificate and to supply you with a new one.
 In addition, report this to IT4Innovations by contacting the support team.